bravesoftdz/ESP32LED/README.md

 # Features

 - Control LED With Delphi Via WiFi
-- Save the state of the outputs of an ESP32 in Inifile
+- Save the state of the outputs of ESP32 in Inifile